wp-plugins/zedity/readme.txt

 1. By clicking on the Z icon the Zedity editor opens up.
 2. To get started, click on the "Add box" menu and then, for example, on "Image" to add an image.
-3. Add other boxes, drag them around, add effects and eventually click on either "Save" under the "Page" menu or the Save icon.
+3. Add other boxes, drag them around, add effects and eventually click on either "Save" under the "Content" menu or the Save icon.
 4. In your WordPress Dashboard, check the Zedity Settings for the default page size of your posts, the watermark position, your favorite web fonts, etc.

 == Changelog ==

+= 1.3.1 =
+* Minor optimizations and bug fix for IE10.

 = 1.3.0 =
 * Added "Content Alignment" feature to (left or right) align the Zedity content, letting the WordPress text wrap around it, just like if it's an image.